Flotomate/product_docs/source/patch-management/config-endpoint-scope.rst

 and how many you can still add.
 In no situation, you can exceed the total number of Computers you are allowed to add to the Scope.

-.. note:: Only Computers configured with our Agent Application is visible on Endpoint Scope page.
+.. note:: Only Computers configured with our Agent Application is visible on the Endpoint Scope page.

 .. _add-computer-scope:
 Add Computers to a Scope